BC Peer Worker Training

 The training modules center the voices and experiences of peer workers and have been developed for and by peer workers in British Columbia.Peer workers are individuals with past or present substance use experience who use that lived/ living experience to inform their professional work.

-The BC Peer Worker Training Curriculum is a collaborative effort between three groups: the BC Centre for Disease Control (BCCDC) Peer-2-Peer Project, Ministry of Mental Health and Additions (MMHA) BC Campus, and Vancouver Coastal Health (VCH) Street Degree in Overdose Prevention.
+The BC Peer Worker Training Curriculum is a collaborative effort between three groups: the BC Centre for Disease Control (BCCDC) Peer-2-Peer Project, Ministry of Mental Health and Addictions (MMHA) BC Campus, and Vancouver Coastal Health (VCH) Street Degree in Overdose Prevention.
 Each group focuses on one aspect of the training, together creating a comprehensive list of skills for peer workers:

 Upon completion of the training, a certificate download option will appear.
 Please input your name and date of completion and click download.
 Choose 'print as a PDF' option.